FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 6. **Modular MongoDB Client Design**: The decision to split the MongoDB client into specialized modules for better maintainability, testability, and separation of concerns.

+7. **HTTP Client Library**: The decision to implement a dedicated HTTP client library with parallel request capabilities to improve performance for I/O-bound operations.

 ## Current Challenges

 Based on the project files and TODO list, the following challenges are currently being addressed: